Why Go for “Do It Yourself” (DIY) Projects

 Home improvement projects are all the rage — you don’t have to be a prepper to know that.
 The projects listed below are perfect for your existing home or for your bug out location, and will definitely improve your chances of survival.

 Gone are the days when you needed an expansive backyard to grow your own veggies.
 Urban gardening methods have made it super easier to grow plants from… wherever really.

 One method we’re really loving here at HQ is the hydroponic garden, an approach that only needs a tiny corner of your home to work.
 There’s no soil required, and all you need to grow your plants is water with a ton of nutrients in it.

 For an easy build, all you’ll need are grow lights, large PVC pipes, cups to hold the plants, a pump, and a container to act as a reservoir, such as a storage bin.
 The way it works is that the water circulates between the pipe and reservoir in a closed system.

 Electrical grid down?
 Not a problem; bring out the sturdy and handy flashlights.
-We like to think it will last a while, especially with a flashlight that you can easily plug to a power bank.
+We like to think these will last a while, especially with one that you can easily plug into a power bank.